Dealing with your mortgage lender

 If you have mortgage arrears your mortgage lender has a legal responsibility to make reasonable efforts to negotiate with you to find an alternative to repossession.
 The lender must take certain steps called pre-action requirements before taking you to court.

-If you would like more information about what your lender’s obligations are and what steps it can take you can visit the joint Scottish Legal Aid Board and Shelter Scotland website at www.keepingyourhome.co.uk.
+If you would like more information about what your lender’s obligations are and what steps it can take you can check the Shelter Scotland website.

 If you took out your mortgage from 31 October 2004 onwards, your mortgage lender has to follow the Financial Conduct Authority (FCA) rules when dealing with mortgage arrears.